home-assistant/home-assistant.io/source/_docs/mqtt/broker.markdown

 ### HiveMQ Cloud

 HiveMQ Cloud is a fully managed MQTT broker that provides you a private broker.
 A free plan for up to 100 devices is available.
-You can see our different plan options here: https://www.hivemq.com/mqtt-cloud-broker/
+You can see all of HiveMQ's different plan options here: https://www.hivemq.com/mqtt-cloud-broker/

 Home Assistant is not affiliated with HiveMQ Cloud and does not receive any kickbacks.